lukeorth/lugo/content/posts/battleship-solver/index.md

 It's important to note that *Battleship* is considered an "unsolvable" game, meaning there is no strategy that can force a win every time.
 Like *Yahtzee* or *black jack*, it's (somewhat) dependent on chance.

 That said, there are still better/worse ways to play, and probabilistic reasoning can be used to increase the odds of victory.
-"Knowing thy enemy" plays a significant role, but beyond that, *Battleship* is really just a numbers game.
+It's just a numbers game, with a bit of Sun Tzu's "know thy enemy" tactics to keep things interesting.

-### Our Intuition
+### Hunt & Destroy

 Some of this comes from "knowing thy enemy," but the rest is a numbers game.
 Namely: